 (17)

-The annual power demand forecast is an important part of power system planning, but its historical data is less, which is influenced by economic and social uncertainties.
+The annual power demand forecast is an important part of power system planning, which is influenced by economic and social uncertainties.
+Also, annual historical data is less.
 Support-Vector-Machine（SVM） is a machine learning method based on the principle of structural risk minimization.
 The basic idea is to transform the input space into a high-dimensional space by using the nonlinear transform defined by the inner product function and to find the exact description of the non-linear relation between the input variables and the output variables in this high-dimensional space.
 Support-Vector-Regression（SVR）can be applied to the prediction problem in the case of finite samples.
-Thus, SVR is often used for predicting electricity demand.
+Thus, SVR can be used for predicting electricity demand.

 (18)